-The Minnesota Department of Labor and Industry requires an electrical inspection as a component of an electrical permit. $^{43}$
+The Minnesota Department of Labor and Industry requires an electrical inspection as a component of an electrical permit.48

-A permit from MnDOT is required for construction, placement, or maintenance of utility lines adjacent or across trunk highway rights-of-way.
-Coordination would be required to construct access roads or driveways from trunk highways.
-These permits are required to ensure that use of the right-of-way does not interfere with free and safe flow of traffic, among other reasons.
+A permit from the Minnesota Department of Transportation (MnDOT) is required for construction, placement, or maintenance of utility lines adjacent or across trunk highway rights-of-way.
+49 Coordination would be required to construct access roads or driveways from trunk highways.
+50 These permits are required to ensure that use of the right-of-way does not interfere with free and safe flow of traffic, among other reasons.
+51